data-silence/antiSMI-app/README.md

 1. Clone the repository into the empty directory selected for the project:
 `git clone https://github.com/data-silence/antiSMI-app`
 2. Make sure that docker is installed on the server.
-Build the image from the destination directory using the command `docker build -t -frontend`
+Build the image from the destination directory using the command `docker build -t frontend .`
 3. Start the container using `docker run -d --rm --name frontend -p 8501:8501 frontend`
 4. Your app will start on port 8501